 All too often, communities that live around wildlife reserves are ostracized from conservation areas.
 Also, when rural communities are not helped to sustain themselves, or given adequate conservation education, we cannot expect these communities to do anything but look to protected areas for resources as a means of survival.

 To help address these issues, Wildlife ACT has initiated Community Conservation Projects around four game reserves in Zululand where endangered species need protection.
 This work involves in-school conservation lessons, a Kid’s Bush Camp program, adult conservation seminars, Wildlife Ambassador Clubs and community game drives, which much of it focused around Rhino Conservation.

 - Wildlife ACT has hosted 102 Educational Bush Camps for 2 667 kids and 273 adults from 69 different schools.

-- In-school Conservation Lessons given to 1 936 Students from 10 schools.
+- 165 hours of In-school Conservation Lessons given to 1 936 Kids from 10 different schools.

-- 552 Adults and 1 094 Children from 24 Schools taken on Educational Game Drives.
+- 905 adults and 3 383 kids from 31 different Schools taken on Educational Game Drives

-- Conservation Awareness Community Presentations given to 9 133 Adults on topics around saving water, rhino poaching, the importance of domestic and Eco-tourism, the importance of wetlands, conserving wildlife for future generations, skills development, co-operating with neighboring reserves, general crime awareness and the control of mass hunting.
+- 32 771 adults reached in Conservation Awareness Presentations / Seminars on topics around saving water, rhino poaching, the importance of domestic and ecotourism, the importance of wetlands, conserving wildlife for future generations, skills development, co-operating with neighboring reserves, general crime awareness and the control of mass hunting.

 School Conservation Lessons